 Bill Stanford received his PhD in Human Development and Family Science from the University of Georgia.
 He has a Master's in Marriage and Family Therapy and Counseling from Reformed Theological Seminary.
 His research focuses on how parents draw upon their communities in raising children and passing on their religious commitments.
 He is currently collaborating on a project exploring the experiences of inter-faith couples.
 He serves as an Anglican clergyman.

 Katrina Hopkins Tanner

 Katrina Hopkins Tanner earned her Ph.D. in Human Ecology from LSU.
 Katrina has extensive professional experience working in human resources, specializing in diversity recruitment, outreach, and retention, and she serves as a cultural diversity facilitator and certified trainer within the Portland, Oregon, community.
 She has conducted interviews, coded data, and published several pioneering articles relating to strong, religious African American families.
 Katrina was co-recipient of an NCFR Paper of the Year Award from the National Council on Family Relations’ Religion and Family Life Section.

 Kaity Pearl Young

-Kaity Pearl Young graduated from Brigham Young University in Family Studies, and is currently working toward her Master’s degree in Marriage and Family Therapy from Utah State University.
+Kaity Pearl Young received her Master’s degree in Marriage and Family Therapy from Utah State University.
 She has coded data, and collaborated on publishable papers about the struggles of highly religious families for the American Families of Faith Project.